List of Chase (2008 TV series) episodes: Episode Summary

 Darin and Andrew were then chased by Icey, who was deflected by Darin.
 Seconds later, Darin was captured by Wong and Andrew used his Deflector on Grant.
 Icey captured Lynda from behind, and Tracy used her Deflector on Ortiz and her Sonic Stunner on Wong back to back.
 Tracy then met up with Adria and the two of them ducked into an alley.
 Grant ran in the alley and captured Tracy and Adria used her Sonic Stunner on him afterward.

 The host called to reveal the last challenge.
 They were to head to one of two locations (Denver St. or the War of the Worlds set) where a deactivation station was set up.
 They would have to swipe their runner cards into the machine, that would deactivate a homing device on their packs.
 They would also earn the Invisibility Glasses.
 He also informed the runners that Ortiz would drop the extra weight placed on him earlier, making him faster.
 Lucas used his Sonic Stunner on Ortiz right in front of the station at Denver St..
-Trisha used her Sonic Stunner on Wong and Adria used her Deflector on him while he was frozen.
+Trisha used her Sonic Stunner on Wong and Adria mistakenly used her Deflector on him while he was frozen.
 Everyone but Andrew got their devices deactivated and Andrew used his Sonic Stunner on Ortiz as a result.

 Trisha and Adria spotted an inactive hunter (Kim) on Denver St. and Trisha used her glasses to escape capture from Wong.
 Kim was released shortly afterward and Adria used her glasses to escape capture from Kim and Wong.
 However, 30 seconds later, she briefly removed her glasses, causing them to become useless.
 London used his Sonic Stunner to avoid capture from Grant.
 Lucas used his glasses to avoid capture from Grant, Kim, and Wong, but later, he made the same mistake as Adria by removing his glasses momentarily.
 Andrew's device was still going off and he was captured by Kim.
 London then used his glasses to avoid capture from Vazquez.
 Lucas was then chased by Ortiz and was captured by Kim, who had come at Lucas unseen and from another direction.

 The host then called to reveal the exit point.
 The exit point was a red flag on the hanging shark at Jaws Lake, and the first runner to grab the flag would win all of their money collected.
 Adria was chased by Kim and Ortiz on her way there, and was captured by Ortiz inside a building.
 London managed to stay ahead of Trisha all the way to the hanging shark, but Trisha grabbed the flag off the shark first by a split second, winning the $25,000.
 She actually won $26,000 because she also found a money flag.